RainerEmrich/install-cloud-server/README.md

 23. Install nextcloud.
 24. We remove the startup line from ~/.bashrc.
 25. Optionally install libreoffice online using the install-lool.sh script, has to be started manually.
+26. Optionally install additional nextcloud apps using the install-apps.sh script, has to be started manually.

 Running install-server.sh takes about 12 minutes.
 Last tested on 22nd of March 2017.